Dual Immersion Programs

 DUAL IMMERSION INFORMATION MEETING

-OUSD’s Dual Language/Computer Science Immersion programs offer a rich bilingual experience for young learners when their minds are developmentally best able to acquire a second language.
+OUSD’s Dual Language immersion programs offer a rich bilingual experience for young learners when their minds are developmentally best able to acquire a second language.
 Instruction is divided between two high quality, creative classrooms: one English and one in the program’s language.

 There is no other type of instruction, short of living in a second language environment, that is as successful as a dual immersion program to help students attain high levels of second language proficiency and well-developed cultural skills.
 The cognitive, socio-cultural, and economic benefits are great.
 Young children especially thrive in this type of instructional environment.

 OUSD’s Dual Immersion students are on a pathway to read, write, speak and listen in a global language at a high intermediate proficiency level by the ninth grade when they take Advanced Placement courses and the AP test.